What’s lurking under the surface of your building?

 Commercial building permits are your local government’s way of ensuring that businesses keep their customers and employees safe by complying with current building codes.

-Without obtaining a commercial building permit, an inexperienced owner could alter their property in a way that makes it a liability.
+If you ignore commercial building permit requirements, an inexperienced owner could alter their property in a way that makes it a liability.
 Imagine operating a retail store with a leaky roof or improper wiring and you’ll get an idea of the risks involved in an “unpermitted” building.

 Building permits in Florida are needed for: